Yandex Cloud

 • Transfer.

-6. In the trails-to-opensearch.tf file, specify these variables:
+6. In the trails-to-opensearch.tf file, specify the following variables:

 • os_version: OpenSearch version in the target cluster.